Commercial plastic recycling

 Can businesses face penalties for not managing plastic waste properly?

-In the UK, businesses must adhere to commercial waste legislation, which is devolved across different locations.
-Failure to properly manage plastic waste can result in penalties, particularly in Wales and Scotland.
+In the UK, businesses must adhere to commercial waste regulations, which is devolved across different locations.
+Failure to properly manage plastic waste can result in penalties, particularly for commercial waste collection in Wales and commercial waste collection in Scotland.